-Currently, IUB has over 60 scholars in six schools and over 15 departments that have research and teaching interests in some aspect of the Muslim world.
-Units such as NELC, Central Eurasian Studies (CEUS), African Studies, African and African American Studies (AAAS), East Asian Studies (EAS), and American Studies each cover the geographic breadth of the Muslim world.
+Currently, IUB has over 80 scholars in six schools and over 15 departments that have research and teaching interests in some aspect of Islam and the Muslim world.
+Academic units such as Near Eastern Languages and Cultures (NELC), Central Eurasian Studies (CEUS), African American and African Diaspora Studies (AAADS), Art History, Anthropology, History, American Studies, Religious Studies each cover the geographic breadth of the Muslim world.
 Scholars in the College who work in disciplinary units do so in various levels of cooperation with these area studies departments, yet there has been little coordination across departments in the College or between the College and other schools on the IUB campus.
-The goal of the Islamic Studies program is to serve as a bridge that will allow collaboration and cooperation among IU’s community of scholars and to share resources for the promotion of research on and understanding of the Muslim world.
+The goal of the Islamic Studies Program is to serve as a bridge that will allow collaboration and cooperation among IU’s community of scholars and to share resources for the promotion of research on, and understanding of, the Muslim world.

 Weatherly Hall 114, 400 N. Sunrise Drive, Bloomington, IN 47408